All Products

 Specifies whether to configure alerting for the data synchronization instance.
 If the task fails or the synchronization latency exceeds the specified threshold, alert contacts will receive notifications.
 Valid values:

-3. Optional: After you complete the previous configurations, click Next: Configure Database and Table Fields to configure the Type, Primary Key Column, and Distribution Key of the destination table in AnalyticDB for PostgreSQL.
+3. Optional: After you complete the previous configurations, click Next: Configure Database and Table Fields to set the Type, Primary Key Column, and Distribution Key for the tables to synchronize to the destination AnalyticDB for PostgreSQL instance.

 Note

-• This step is available only when you set the Synchronization Types to Schema Synchronization.
-You can then set Definition Status to All to make modifications.
+• This step is available only if you set Synchronization Types to Schema Synchronization when you configure the task objects.
+You can set Definition Status to All and then make changes.

-• The Primary Key Column can be a composite primary key.
-You must select one or more columns from the Primary Key Column to serve as the Distribution Key.
-For more information, see Data Table Management and Table Distribution Definition.
+• You can select multiple columns for the Primary Key Column to create a composite primary key.
+You must use one or more columns from the Primary Key Column as the Distribution Key.
+For more information, see Manage data tables and Table distribution definition.

 6. Save the task settings and run a precheck.